ec-geolink/design/data/dataone/people/proposal.md

 dateUploaded (Solr: dateUploaded) Type: Types.xs.dateTime

 Date and time (UTC) that the object was uploaded into the DataONE system, which is typically the time that the object is first created on a Member Node using the MNStorage.create() operation.
 Note this is independent of the publication or release date of the object.
 The Member Node must set this optional field when it receives the system metadata document from a client.

+### RDF Graph Generation Notes

+Public vs Private Datasets

+The dump being processed to create the initial RDF graph contains some datasets that are private.
+We're still harvesting the information for people and organizations but we aren't linking in their document identifiers.

+How the deduplication is working

+The following organizations will not be deduped with the current approach so they will each get their own URI.

+- Taiwan  Forestry Research Institute
+- Taiwan Forest Research Institute
+- Taiwan Forestry Institute
+- Taiwan Forestry Research Institute
+- Taiwan forestry research institute
+- TaiwanForestry Research Institute

+A possible solution might be to (1) remove double-spaces from strings and/or (2) remove all whitespace and downcasing strings when comparing.
+I'm not sure how the last part would work in terms of choosing a canonical form of the organization when there are duplicates like the above.